 The designation of Approved as Exempt may only be made by the UCAIHS, not by the investigator.
-A full application must be submitted for an announced deadline in order for the Committee to determine whether a project should be granted Exempt status.
+A full application must be submitted in order for the Committee to determine whether a project should be granted Exempt status.

 If granted Exempt status, a project will no longer be under UCAIHS oversight as long as no changes are made to the protocol as Approved as Exempt.
 If changes are planned, those changes must be submitted to the UCAIHS for review and approval prior to being initiated.

 - identifiers are not recorded by the PI; or

 - there is neither a risk of harm to subjects nor information sought concerning sensitive aspects of the subject's behavior (this does not apply to research involving surveys and interviews with children); or

 - there is neither a risk of harm to subjects nor observation of sensitive aspects of the subject's behavior (this does not apply to research with children when the investigator(s) participate in the activities being observed); or

 - subjects are public officals or candidates for public office; or

 - Federal statute(s) require(s) without exception that confidentiality of personally identifiable information will be maintained throughout the research and thereafter.

 - wholesome foods without additives are consumed; or